TilleyCodes/Planning_-_Design_Documentation/README.md

 ![Event Driven Diagram](images/event_driven.png)

-I will use event driven architecture to handle and respond to API requests
+I will use event driven architecture to handle and respond to API requests:

 ```bash
 // handles booking when patient submits a booking request
 app.post("/bookings", (req, res) => {})